thebushschool/cpjava/lessons/unit1/exercises.md

 # Unit 1 - Exercises

-The exercises in this Unit are to be done comcurrently with topics being covered in the [Unit 1 Presentation](CPJavaIntro.pdf).
-This will be the same pattern we will follow for all the 10 Units.
+The exercises in this Unit are to be done concurrently with topics being covered in the [Unit 1 Presentation](CPJavaIntro.pdf).
+TWe will follow a similar pattern for future Units.

+## Watch the Growth Mindset Video
+<a href="https://www.youtube.com/watch?time_continue=1&v=WtKJrB5rOKs&feature=emb_logo" target="_blank">Growth Mindset Video</a>

+## Setup and Online Registrations  (Please seek assiatance from you TA or me via Slack if you have any issues)

+1. Log into your [CPJava Google Classroom](https://classroom.google.com/c/MTI2MDgzMTM2MDgw) using your Bush email address.

+1. Accept your Slack Instant Messenger invitation in your email.
+We will use Slack instant messaging for 1-1 communication of administrative tasks.

+1. Login to the [cpjava2020 online course](https://runestone.academy/runestone/default/user/login?_next=/runestone/default/index) from csawesome using your username and password provided to you via Slack.

+1. [Register/Login to Github.com](https://github.com/) with your Bush email address and make sure you have access

+#### These following 2 setup tasks can be completed a bit later during Unit 1 if you run out of time

+1. Download and Install the Processing Editor we will use it later in Unit1 for visual programming

+1. Download and Install the Visual Code IDE Editor we will use it later in Unit1 for creating and compiling ava programs

 ## Trinket Exercises